seahorse-ai-ryan/brush/docs/guides/training-a-scene.md

 # Training a Scene

-This guide walks through the process of training a new 3D Gaussian Splatting scene from your own data using the Brush desktop application (`brush_app`).
+This guide walks through the process of training a new 3D Gaussian Splatting scene from your own data using the Brush **desktop application (`brush_app`)**.
+Due to current limitations and performance issues (detailed below), training via the web interface is not recommended.

 **Prerequisites:**